ojhabijaya87/playwright-bdd/README.md

 To execute tests, use the following commands:

-- `npm run test`: Runs all tests in default headless mode.
+- `npm run test`: Generates BDD tests and runs all Playwright tests in default headless mode.
-- `npm run test:ui`: Opens Playwright's interactive UI for individual test execution.
+- `npm run report`: Serves the cucumber report using http-server and opens it in the default browser.
-- `npm run test:headed`: Runs tests in headed mode to visually monitor test execution.
+- `npm run test:dev`: Runs tests in development environment using Playwright's UI mode.
-- `npm run test:report`: Shows a generated test report post-execution.
-- `npm run test:parallel`: Executes tests in parallel with 5 workers.
-- `npm run test:env:qa`: Runs tests with QA-specific configurations.
+- `npm run test:qa`: Runs tests in QA environment using Playwright's UI mode.
-- `npm run test:env:dev`: Runs tests with Development configurations.
+- `npm run test:api:qa`: Runs API tests in QA environment (tests marked with @api tag).
-- `npm run test:env:prod`: Runs tests with Production configurations.
+- `npm run test:prod`: Runs tests in production environment using Playwright's UI mode.
-- `npm run test:multi-browser`: Executes tests across multiple browsers for cross-browser validation.

 ## Design Choices, Tools, and Challenges

 ### Design Choices and Tools

-1. **Playwright with BDD**: Playwright-BDD was chosen over traditional Cucumber integration.
-This decision allows leveraging Playwright's powerful features while maintaining a BDD approach.
-It simplifies setup, improves performance, and provides better integration with Playwright's native capabilities.
+1. **Playwright**: Chosen for its cross-browser support, parallel execution, and advanced debugging tools.

+2. **BDD (Playwright-BDD)**: Simplifies the setup and leverages Playwright’s strengths while following a clear Gherkin-based structure.

-2. **TypeScript**: TypeScript is used for its strong typing system, which helps catch errors early and improves code maintainability.
+3. **TypeScript**: TypeScript is used for its strong typing system, which helps catch errors early and improves code maintainability.

-3. **Page Object Model (POM)**: Implemented to encapsulate page-specific elements and actions, promoting reusability and easier maintenance.
+4. **Page Object Model (POM)**: Implemented to encapsulate page-specific elements and actions, promoting reusability and easier maintenance.

+5. **Fixture-Based Test Setup**: The test setup extends Playwright's test.extend() to provide reusable fixtures.

-4. **Custom API Client**: A custom APITestContext class was built for handling API requests, making API tests more robust and easier to manage.
+6. **Custom API Client**: A custom APITestContext class was built for handling API requests, making API tests more robust and easier to manage.

-5. **Data Generation**: Faker was integrated for dynamic test data generation, allowing for more diverse and realistic test scenarios.
+7. **Data Generation**: Faker was integrated for dynamic test data generation, allowing for more diverse and realistic test scenarios.

-6. **Environment Management**: Support for multiple environments (dev, qa, prod) was implemented using dotenv, allowing easy switching between different configurations.
+8. **Environment Management**: Support for multiple environments (dev, qa, prod) was implemented using dotenv, allowing easy switching between different configurations.

-7. **Parallel Execution**: Tests are configured to run features in parallel while keeping scenarios within each feature sequential, optimizing test execution time.
+9. **Parallel Execution**: Tests are configured to run features in parallel while keeping scenarios within each feature sequential, optimizing test execution time.

-8. **Reporting**: Cucumber HTML reporter is set up for detailed test results, viewable both locally and in CI/CD pipelines.
+10. **Reporting**: Cucumber HTML reporter is set up for detailed test results, viewable both locally and in CI/CD pipelines.

-### Challenges Faced

-1. **Authentication State Management**: Initially, Playwright's storage state was considered for efficient login handling.
-However, due to the need to test user registration, a more flexible approach was adopted to accommodate all test scenarios.

-2. **Balancing Parallelization and Test Dependencies**: Achieving optimal test execution speed while ensuring that dependent tests don't interfere with each other was challenging.
-The solution of running features in parallel but scenarios sequentially addresses this.

-3. **Cross-browser Consistency**: Ensuring consistent behavior across different browsers required careful consideration in test design and implementation.

-4. **Dynamic Content Handling**: Dealing with lazy-loaded elements and dynamically changing content necessitated the implementation of robust waiting strategies.

 ### Design Patterns and Principles